nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 :information_source: **Note**: Listed in this section are all the features and commands related to managing and tracking student information in CSBook.
-Stored student information helps you keep track of all the information related to each of your students in one collated entry.<br>
+Stored student information helps you keep track of all the information related to each of your students in one collated entry.
 </div>

 #### Adding a student: `add`